British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

     ## Office of Premier

 45. The Premier, styled the Honourable, is the President of the Executive Council, chief diplomat, and is responsible for the executive functions of the government of British Columbia.
-46. The Premier may sit and vote on matters in the Legislative Assembly.
+46. The Premier may sit and vote on matters in the Legislative Assembly if they are not already a member.
 47. The Premier may issue orders in council to

       (a) Establish and dissolve executive offices as subsidiary government bodies under the Premier;